anhtumai/webapp-monitor/README.md

 - Periodically makes a GET Request to each URL.
 - Check if the response content passes the requirements.
 - Measure the elapsed time it takes for the website to respond.
-- Store these pieces of information in databases.
+- Store monitoring reports in databases.
-- Expose a user-friendly HTTP endpoint to get these pieces of information.
+- Expose a user-friendly HTTP endpoint to get these monitoring reports.

 Its features: